 where $\phi_{2}^\parallel(x,\mu)$ and $\phi_{3}^\perp(x,\mu)$ correspond to the twist-2 and twist-3 LCDAs.
 The $...$ denote the higher twist LCDAs which will be neglected below, and then the twist-2 and twist-3 LCDAs can be derived from Eq.~(\ref{eq:8}) as

 for $\phi_{2}^\parallel(x,\mu)$ by taking the plus component $\mu=+$ of the current and the longitudinal polarization $l=0$ and

 for $\phi_{3}^\perp(x,\mu)$ by taking the perpendicular component $\mu=\perp$ of the current and the transverse polarization $l=+$, respectively.
-The path-ordered gauge link for the gluon fields between the point $-z$ and $z$ is taken.
 The integration variable $x$ is the longitudinal momentum fraction of the quark and $\xi=x-\bar{x}=2x-1$ depicts longitudinal separation.
 By taking the Fourier transform for Eq.~(\ref{eq:9}) with the redefined variable $z^{\mu}=\tau\eta^{\mu}$ where the lightlike vector $\eta=(1,0,0,-1)$, we can obtain

 in which $\xi'=2x'-1$, where dummy variable $x'$ corresponds to the conjugate variables for $\tau$.
 Substituting Eq.~(\ref{eq:7}) into the left-hand side of Eq.~(\ref{eq:11}), we can directly extract $\phi_{2}^\parallel(x,\mu)$ as